 1. If your tenant is starting active military duty.

-The Servicemembers Civil Relief Act gives servicemembers who are tenants the right to break their lease agreements if they are beginning active duty.
+The Servicemembers Civil Relief Act gives servicemembers who are tenants the right to break their lease agreements or rental agreements if they are beginning active duty.
 They will not be required to pay the remaining rent from the lease term.
 This right is reserved for members of the uniformed services.

 State law determines the armed forces as including the activated National Guard, the armed services, the commissioned corps of the Public Health Service, and the commissioned corps of the National Oceanic and Atmospheric Administration (NOAA).